-Kentucky has enacted several statutes relating to the household goods industry.
-One statute, Ky.
-Rev. Stat.
-Ann. § 281.680, requires that all movers file a tariff with the KTC.
-CCS ¶ 29.
+Several Kentucky statutes relate to the household goods industry.
+One statute, KY.
+REV. STAT.
+ANN. § 281.680, requires that all movers file a tariff with the KTC.
+CCF ¶ 29.
 In addition, there are several statutory provisions that establish guidelines for the level of the rates movers can charge.
-State officials interpret these provisions as requiring the state to protect the interests of consumers.
-CCS ¶ 30-33.
 For instance, Kentucky purports to regulate all motor carriers in order "to encourage the establishment and maintenance of reasonable charges for such transportation service, without unjust discriminations, undue preferences or advantages, or unfair or destructive competitive practices."
 KY.
 REV. STAT.
-ANN. § 281.590; CCS ¶ 30.
+ANN. § 281.590; CCF ¶ 30.
 Similarly, KY.
 REV. STAT.
-ANN. § 281.590 declares that it is state policy to have rates that provide "economical and efficient service."
-CCS ¶ 31.
+ANN. § 281.590 also declares that it is state policy to have rates that provide "economical and efficient service."
+CCF ¶ 31.
 KY.
 REV. STAT.
 ANN. § 281.690(2) provides that if the Department believes that a proposed tariff is unreasonable, it may hold a hearing, and that a hearing must be held if the tariff is protested by an outside party.
 If, at the hearing, the Department finds that the tariff is "unjust, unreasonable, or unjustly discriminatory," it sets an alternative rate that is "just and reasonable."
-CCS ¶ 33.
+CCF ¶ 33.
 And KY.
 REV. STAT.
 ANN. § 281.695(1) states that if, after a hearing, the Department determines that the rates are "excessive," it may "determine the just and reasonable rate."
-CCS ¶ 32.
+Id.

-Under Ky.
-Rev. Stat.
-Ann. § 281.685, movers must charge the exact rate set by the tariff - no discounting is permitted.
-CCS ¶ 34.
+Under KY.
+REV. STAT.
+ANN. § 281.685, movers must charge the exact rate set by the tariff - no discounting is permitted.
+CCF ¶ 34.
 Nevertheless, Respondent's members occasionally try to offer discounts to consumers.
-CCS ¶ 26-28.
+CCF ¶ 25-28.
 For example, a letter from A. Arnold, a Kentucky Association member, complains that a competitor is offering a 52% discount.
 (A. Arnold brought this matter to the state's attention in a letter stating, "[w]e at A. Arnold appreciate and respect fair and honest competition.
 However, in our regulated state we do not condone dishonest business practices.").
-CCS ¶ 26.
+CCF ¶ 26.
 Two other exhibits show movers attempting to discount 30% off the collective rates in the tariff.
-CCS ¶ 27-28.
+CCF ¶ 27-28.